 - Staying overnight (if necessary)

-When you determine your dog’s needs as well as your own needs surrounding your schedule, you’ll have a better idea of the type of service you’ll need to hire to make your dog comfortable.
+When you determine your dog’s needs and your own needs surrounding your schedule, you’ll have a better idea of the type of service you’ll need to hire to make your dog comfortable.

 Where to find qualified care for your dog

 There are plenty of ways to find quality care for your dog, including utilizing the help of people you trust.
-Again, consider your dog’s needs when it comes to the person/people you choose.
+Again, consider your dog’s needs regarding the person/people you choose.
 For example, you might not want your 13-year-old neighbor to come pet-sit if your dog has a medical condition and needs medication administered.
-Instead, you may opt for someone who has experience with pets or someone you trust, including family and friends.
+Instead, you may opt for someone with experience with pets or someone you trust, including family and friends.
 If you’re looking for someone to care for your dog on a more long-term basis, one of the best things you can do is to look online.
 There are multiple websites dedicated to finding people for pet care:

 While each of these sites is different, they all allow you to talk about what you’re looking for, make it known if your pet has any special needs, and even let select specific qualifications for those coming into your home to take care of your dog.